 The time you save by cross-posting isn’t worth losing your audience’s respect and attention.
 After all, if it looks like you don’t care about what you post on your account, why should they?

-As a result, repeating content can result in more than disengaged followers: your account could get suspended.
-Stay on the right side of anti-spam rules by taking the time to ensure each message you post is thoughtful and deliberate.
+Repeating content can result in more than disengaged followers: your account could get suspended.
+Instead, stay on the right side of anti-spam rules by taking the time to ensure each message you post is thoughtful and deliberate.

-Eyewear brand Warby Parker is great at adjusting their content to make sure it looks perfect on each account.
-A post about their Fort Worth, Texas store getting a new mural was shared as a photo on Twitter.
+Eyewear brand Warby Parker is great at adjusting its content to make sure it looks perfect on each account.
+For example, a post about their Fort Worth, Texas store getting a new mural was shared as a photo on Twitter.
 But on Instagram, they took advantage of the option to combine multiple videos or photos into a single post.

 — Warby Parker (@WarbyParker) April 5, 2018

-Even tinier edits can make the difference between a post that looks sloppy and one that shines.
-Moe the Corgi doesn’t have a Twitter handle, but he has an Instagram account.
+Even small edits can make the difference between a post that looks sloppy and one that shines.
+For example, Moe the Corgi doesn’t have a Twitter handle, but he has an Instagram account.
 If Warby Parker had copied their caption from Instagram, there would be a dead-end handle in the middle of their adorable tweet.

 — Warby Parker (@WarbyParker) April 13, 2018